johnnieeliasson/Uppgift-3/3-css-positioning/README.md

     2. A file called logbook.md, a written account of who did what
     3. Optional: .gitignore

-4. The entire task must be submitted in Omniway, by compressing the root folder (only zip or rar is accepted).

-5. Each group must also be prepared to present their work to the rest of the class
+4. Each group must also be prepared to present their work to the rest of the class

 > The entire task must be submitted in Omniway, by compressing the root folder (only zip or rar is accepted).
 Any written tasks and submission questions that belong to the task are answered in Omniway.
+Do *not* use JavaScript for this task.

 ## Part one